kerbach2/kerbach2.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher and lecturer working on nominal semantics, focusing on changes in partitivity in historical and present day varieties of English.
 This focus is my habilitation project, which I am carrying out under [Remus Gergel](https://www.uni-saarland.de/lehrstuhl/gergel/facultystaff/englishlinguisticfaculty/prof-dr-remus-gergel.html), in [English Linguistics at Saarland University](https://www.uni-saarland.de/lehrstuhl/gergel.html).
-I am also the manager of the [University of Frankfurt Semantics Laboratory](https://osf.io/5974r/) under [Cornelia Ebert](https://user.uni-frankfurt.de/~coebert/).
+I am also the manager of the [University of Frankfurt Semantics Laboratory](https://osf.io/5974r/) under [Cornelia Ebert](https://user.uni-frankfurt.de/~coebert/) where I work on the semantics of gesture.

 My long term goal is modeling semantic complexity and its role in diachronic changes.
 My short term goals include refining models partitivity that capture complexity across varities of English, both historical and in the present day.
 I also have ongoing projects looking at the count-mass distinction in other languages.